sanjana nidugondi

 they/them & she/her

-over the past few years, I have explored a variety of creative practices including linocut, zine-making, collage, fiber arts, graphic design, and dance. each of these mediums has invited deeper learning, reflection, and new approaches to problem-solving. through this exploration, I am finding new ways of examining my lived experiences and the world around me.
+over the past few years, I have explored a variety of creative practices including linocut, zines, collage, fiber arts, graphic design, and dance. each medium has invited deeper reflection, learning, and connection with self. through this exploration, I am finding new frameworks for examining my lived experiences and conceptualizing liberation.

 in my free time, you can find me practicing my embroidery skills or trying to win the trust of the neighborhood cat.